-After the 2018-19 testing window, the NCDPI will analyze participation data in each subject for the alternate assessment aligned to alternate academic achievement standards to determine the participation rates for the 2019-20 school year.
-If at that time the NCDPI has evidence that North Carolina exceeded the 1.0 percent participation cap in the alternate assessment, a report will be created to document progress made on the waiver request and a plan and timeline will be developed for future action.
+The NCDPI analyzed participation data from the 2018-19 school year in each subject for the alternate assessment aligned to alternate academic achievement standards to determine the participation rates for the 2020-21 school year.
+The NCDPI will utilize the participation data results to provide evidence that North Carolina exceeded the 1.0 percent participation cap in the alternate assessment, a report will be created to document progress made on the waiver request and a plan and timeline will be developed for future action.